severalnines/docs/dsl.rst

 	Returns how many seconds must be added to the local time because of the daylight saving time

 * ``CmonDateTime dateTime::toString([format])``
 	Converts the date&time to string.
-The available formats are defined in the "cmon/io.h" header file.
+The available formats are defined in the ``cmon/io.h`` header file.
 Here are some examples:

-When the toString() function is called on a CmonDateTime function and a format string is passed as the first argument the CmonDateTime will support all the format specifiers supported by the strftime() standard C library function.
-Please check the documentation of the strftime() for further details.
+When the ``toString()`` function is called on a CmonDateTime function and a format string is passed as the first argument the CmonDateTime will support all the format specifiers supported by the ``strftime()`` standard C library function.
+Please check the documentation of the ``strftime()`` for further details.

 .. code-block:: c++